 In the early 1980s, researchers at the University of Wyoming performed the pee-in-a-cup test on 100 pregnant women and found it to be “roughly equivalent to flipping a coin” for predicting gender.
 A 1999 Canadian study yielded similar results.

 “There are a number of at-home urine-based gender “test” kits available for purchase online.
-None of the urine-based gender tests are scientifically accurate,” one VeryWell Family article states, “In fact, some of these tests straight out say on the box that they are “for entertainment” purposes only.
+None of the urine-based gender tests are scientifically accurate,” one VeryWell Family article states “In fact, some of these tests straight out say on the box that they are “for entertainment” purposes only.
 Others, you’ll find the disclaimers only on the paper insert.
 All these tests warn users not to make any ‘financial or emotional’ decisions based on the results.”

-DNA-based Gender Predictor Tests
+DNA-based Gender Test

 Are You Ready to Experience the Difference?